-NPS - Net Promoter Score - NPS is the percentage of your customers who would—or wouldn’t—recommend your company to their friends, family, or colleagues.
+NPS - Net Promoter Score shows the percentage of your customers who would/wouldn’t recommend your company to their friends, family, or colleagues.

-CSAT - Customer Satisfaction Score (CSAT) is the most popular transactional metric - This metric help you ask a customer how satisfied they are with a recent interaction–often a purchase or a customer service call–on a rating scale.
-CSAT is flexible and highly customizable.
+CSAT - Customer Satisfaction Score is a transactional metric showing how satisfied customers are with a recent interaction.
+This is often a purchase or a customer service call.
+It’s flexible and highly customizable.

-CES - CES helps you determine the effort required by your customers to accomplish a task, like getting a support request handled or finding the product they were looking for.
+CES - Customer Effort Score shows the effort expended by customers in accomplishing a task.
+Could be getting a support request handled or finding the product they were looking for.

 13. Make use of technology & tools

--> It can help you engage customers across multiple channels by bringing multichannel conversations in one place.
+-> Engage customers across multiple channels all in one place.

--> Help you increase customer engagement by automatically sending personalized messages to customers/visitors based on their profile.
+-> Increase customer engagement with automated messages tailored to customers/visitors profile.

 14. Optimize your customer experience strategy

-- Keep yourself in place of customers and gather information regarding brand experience, design, product usage, etc.
+Leverage customers to gather information on brand experience, design, product usage, etc.

 Know your target audience.